jeremypbeasley/canlis_j/index.md

 ---
 title: Home
 is_alert_shown: false
 alert_text:
 food_concepts:
 - title: Family Meal
   image: "/uploads/canlis_concept_familymeal.jpg"
-  desc: 'Dinner from our kitchen and a bottle of wine on your doorstep with zero contact. '
+  desc: 'Dinner from our kitchen to your doorstep.
+Add a bottle or wine or cocktail kit.
+Zero contact.'
   block_link: "/familymeal"
   buttons:
   - label: Explore the menu